nsmsn/personal-site-v2/src/posts/hello-world.md

 1. Anyone involved in the creation of web content, software, or design.
 Content strategists, developers, fellow designers and people who work with these sorts of people on a regular basis.
 2. People who are interested in learning about design, specializing, or working with a designer for the first time.
 I've been at this for almost ten years now, which feels like a long time, but in many ways I still feel like I'm just getting started.
-3. People who already know me---Colleagues, friends, and family (Hi mom!)---and are interested in what I'm up to.
+3. People who already know me&mdash;Colleagues, friends, and family (Hi mom!)&mdash;and are interested in what I'm up to.

 ## Content